Starting Out In Hockey

 Is hockey dangerous?

 After watching pro hockey games, you may worry that your child might get hurt playing the sport.
 While no youth sport is completely free of dangers, serious injuries are very rare in youth hockey.
 All players wear protective equipment including a helmet whenever they are on the ice, and physical contact (checking) is not allowed until the Peewee level.
 Coaches and referees take safety very seriously.
-Actually, compared to sports played on grass such as soccer and football, the incidence of serious injuries in hockey is quite low.

 What equipment will we need?